J-Sarnoff/FLOAT65.jl/README.md

 ```

 ```
-There are two Bools that determine if/when the set state propogates automatically.
+There are two Bools that determine if/when the set state propagates automatically.
-To engage automatic propogation of the set state, before loading/using this module, PropogateState (and PropogateSharedState, if desired) must be assigned true.
+To engage automatic propagation of the set state, before loading/using this module, PropogateState (and PropagateSharedState, if desired) must be assigned true.

-PropogateState = true        # the set state will propogate through arithmetic and
+PropagteState = true        # the set state will propogate through arithmetic and
                              # elementary function calculations

-PropogateSharedState = true  # the set state will propogate through arithmetic
+PropagateSharedState = true  # the set state will propogate through arithmetic
                              # calculations iff both operands are in the set state.
 ```